 Birds and butterflies are frequent motifs in Fortin’s work, serving as symbols of metamorphosis and the cyclical nature of life.
 According to the artist, "they are the soul liberated from its physical incarnation".
 She has always focused on the reciprocity between man and nature.
 She paints messengers, guardian angels and totem animals, who undeniably carry a part of the sacred.
 If the theme of childhood is central, the artist does not aspire to find this lost paradise.
 Rather, she depicts abandonment and the loss of innocence and naivety characteristic of the passage into adulthood.
 Through her unique artistic language, Dominique Fortin produces visually rich works that stimulate our unconscious through many degrees of meaning.
 Her works are produced through an amalgamation of diverse pictorial techniques, allowing the artist to create pieces that echo the optimistic and romantic ideals she aspires to convey.
 She works on the texture of her paintings with whatever she can get her hands on (paper, fabric, cardboard, etc.) and uses different media that bring flesh, depth and sensuality to her pictorial material.

-Born in 1974 in Montreal, Dominique Fortin has a background in visual arts and jewelry.
-She exhibits her work internationally in solo and group exhibitions, and in the largest commercial fairs.
-Her work can be found in many private collections throughout North America, Europe and Asia.
+Born in 1974 in Montreal, Dominique Fortin has a background in visual arts and jewellery.
+She exhibits her work internationally in solo and group shows and in the largest trade shows.
+Her work can be found in numerous private collections throughout North America, Europe and Asia.